full title

 Brough Road Network

 Outside the fort is a road junction.
-Our road continues on via the diagonal branch and heads down the Hope Valley - see later.
+Our road continues on via the diagonal branch and heads down the Hope Valley.
 The straight-on branch was possibly the start of the route to Melandra.

 Click for larger view